Malumatra/Two-System/README.md

 1. Core Architecture: The Two-Agent System

 The system must support two distinct agent "modes" or "personas" with unique system prompts and responsibilities.
+It is being built for a locally run small 20B parameter LLM, so everything must be spoon-fed to it for it to run efficiently.
+The system prompts must be carefully crafted to accommodate the locally run LM Studio model.

 Initializer Agent Mode: